patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 </figure>

 The other anchor destination of the trip was Hokkaidō.
-This wasn't a ski trip and I wouldn't actually have time for significant skiing, but I could basically get in a half day near Sapporo.
+This wasn't a ski trip and I wouldn't have time for significant skiing (2h from Sapporo), but I could get in a half day near Sapporo.
 And I figured that we could see the tanchō, or red-crowned cranes, if we could get to Kushiro.

 <figure>